 To realize return on capital investments and keep machines running at peak efficiency, facilities must place a greater emphasis on predictive maintenance.
 According to the Wall Street Journal, “Unplanned downtime costs industrial manufacturers an estimated $50 billion annually.
 Equipment failure is the cause of 42 percent of this unplanned downtime.
 Unplanned outages result in excessive maintenance, repair and equipment replacement.”

-As operations and management are pushed toward reducing costs and increasing productivity, the need for predictive maintenance becomes apparent, since it is difficult to make any cost-effective, long-term decisions for a facility.
+As operations and management are pushed toward reducing costs and increasing productivity, the need for predictive maintenance becomes clear, since it is difficult to make any cost-effective, long-term decisions for a facility.

-The value of predictive maintenance comes from a cost-saving and/or time-saving perspective, as maintenance is only performed when needed.
-In fact, several studies by the U.S. Department of Energy’s Federal Energy Management Program found that a properly functioning predictive maintenance program provides savings ranging from 30-40 percent over reactive maintenance, and 8-12 percent over preventive maintenance.
+The value of predictive maintenance comes from a cost-saving and/or time-saving approach, as maintenance is only performed when needed.
+In fact, several studies by the U.S. Department of Energy’s Federal Energy Management Program found that a properly functioning predictive maintenance program provides savings ranging from 30-40 percent over reactive maintenance, and 8-12 percent over preventative maintenance.